Eighth in a series. Click here for an index of all of the articles in this series.

 I later learned that was not at all what was called or why it was called that.
 It is actually called a “Passy-Muir” valve after the two inventors named Patricia Passy and David Muir.
 More about them later…

 They said that I would need to get used to the trach for a few days.
-I would be conducted to ventilator initially.
+I would be connected to ventilator initially.
 Then they would gradually wean me off of the ventilator to breathe normally to the trach.
 Once I had established that I could do that well then they would try the Passy-Muir talking valve.

 The bottom line was I would still be able to talk even with the trach.
 I would not be permanently on a ventilator at least not yet.
 And the fact that we could easily suction out any congestion that might accumulate would be a big plus.
 At this point it was a real no-brainer for me.
 I told them I would give consent to have the trach.
 They said that they would do it tomorrow (Wednesday, December 7).